California State University, Stanislaus: Rankings

-The 2022 U.S. News & World Report Best Regional Colleges West Rankings ranked Stanislaus 6 on Top Performers on Social Mobility, 12 on Top Public Schools, 14 on for best Colleges for Veterans, and 332 in Nursing (tie).
+The 2026 U.S. News & World Report Best Regional Universities West Rankings ranked Stanislaus #9 overall, #3 on Social Mobility, #6 on Top Public Schools, and #7 on for best Colleges for Veterans.
+Within the entire nation, the 2026 U.S. News & World Report ranked Stanislaus #294 in Nursing.

-In 2020, Cal State Stanislaus was ranked 1st by Washington Monthly for "Best Bang for the Buck" out of 215 schools in the U.S. western region.
+The Washington Monthly 2025 Master's University Rankings listed Cal State Stanislaus as #5 out of 585 institutions nationwide, and 11th for "Best Bang for the Buck" out of 197 schools in the U.S. western region.

 Athletics

 Stanislaus State, in the Division II of the NCAA, competes in the California Collegiate Athletic Association (CCAA).
 Stanislaus State fields 14 sports for men and women for the fall, winter, and spring seasons.
 Fall sports for men include soccer and cross country.
 Fall sports for women are soccer, volleyball and cross country.
 The winter sport for men is basketball and for women it is basketball and indoor track and field.
 Spring sports for men include baseball, golf, and track and field.
 Spring sports for women include softball, track and field, and tennis.
 Stan State also sponsors a competitive cheer team, which has competed at the NCA National Championships since 2017.
 Besides both being located in the east of California, but one in the south and the other in the north, Stanislaus and San Bernardino have competed heavily as conference rivals.